-For students who wish to see more of Southeast Asia, the South East Asia Comparative Semester (SEACS) doesn’t disappoint.
-From the green hills of Northern Thailand, to the bustling streets of Cambodia’s Phnom Penh, to the majestic ruins of Angkor outside of Siem Reap, this program splits time amongst both fascinating countries.
+For students who wish to experience more of Southeast Asia, the South East Asia Comparative Semester (SEACS) doesn’t disappoint.
+From the green hills of Northern Thailand, to the bustling streets of Cambodia’s Phnom Penh, to the majestic ruins of Angkor outside of Siem Reap, this study abroad program splits time amongst both fascinating countries.
 After gaining a better understanding of the region during two months in Chiang Mai, Thailand, the program continues to Cambodia where coursework emphasizes the recent history of the country, while also bringing students face-to-face with dynamic Khmer civilization.

 Obtain a unique perspective on the region, including its history, traditions and prospects for the future, by living and studying for two months in Thailand and two months in Cambodia through a partnership between the Institute of Southeast Asian Affairs (ISEAA) at Chiang Mai University and Pañña-sa-stra University of Cambodia (PUC)

-Participate in TEAN’s comprehensive four-day Orientation upon arrival in Chiang Mai, including a day with Southeast Asia’s majestic elephants, cultural activities and informative sessions designed to help you feel adjusted and ready to jump into your semester in Southeast Asia.
+Participate in TEAN’s comprehensive three-day Orientation upon arrival in Chiang Mai, including a day with Southeast Asia’s majestic elephants, cultural activities and informative sessions designed to help you feel adjusted and ready to jump into your semester in Southeast Asia.
 An additional Orientation will be held in Cambodia by program staff

 Benefit from TEAN’s Thailand and Cambodia-based staff who meet with you regularly for meals and further cultural activities

 Study at the top regional university in Thailand and the English-speaking campus of Pañña-sa-stra University of Cambodia (PUC) meeting with the country’s academic elite and future leaders